Mark Owen-Taylor: Early life

 Owen-Taylor initially wanted to be a teacher and attended Melbourne State College for four years.
 Upon deciding to become an actor, he applied to the National Institute of Dramatic Art (NIDA), from where he graduated in 1984.

 Career

 Owen-Taylor first appeared in a stage production of The Taming of the Shrew with the Sydney Shakespeare in the Park company, the docu-drama Flowers of Rethymnon and the miniseries Land of Hope.

 His role in the latter series helped him win his part in A Country Practice, as they were produced by the same company.
-He appeared as high school teacher Peter Manning from 1986–1987, appearing for 88 episodes.
-He is also known for replacing Robert Hughes as the star of Hey Dad! for its final two seasons from 1993–1994.
+He appeared as high school teacher Peter Manning from 1986 to 1987, appearing for 88 episodes.
+He is also known for replacing Robert Hughes as the star of Hey Dad! for its final two seasons from 1993 to 1994.

 Owen-Taylor has appeared in numerous television series, including Heartbreak High, Water Rats and All Saints, as well appearing in many theatre productions.